 Though Yasmi did not take the traditional route of pursuing higher education.
 She’s found her calling as an artist in the Hmong music industry and has been successful with what she’s learned along the way.
 Yasmi’s vision for her singing career has blossomed and has given her a new and uplifting purpose of reintroducing the beautiful and poetic Hmong language to the younger Hmong generations.

 “I sincerely hope that the future generations do not abandon our beautiful Hmong language.
 I would like to do my part in keeping my lyrics deep and meaningful.
 I hope that my music will attract and inspire other young aspiring singers to pick up the torch and go beyond my abilities.
 I want to encourage all of you who listen to my music to pursue your dreams because when you go after the things that keep you alive it will inspire others to go after what’s meant for them.
-I want to especially thank my fans, friends, and supporters.
+I want to especially thank my family, friends, fans and supporters.
 Thank you for helping someone who at one point felt hopelessness to continue to have hopes and dreams.” ~Yasmi